Read this page to learn more about important the core concepts of implementing Self-hosted saved rows.

 Saved Rows in Beefree SDK optimize the content creation process by allowing users to save, categorize, and manage reusable rows for future use.
 When this feature is enabled, users can simply click the Save icon on a row within their design and store it for later.
 This ensures quick access to preferred layouts and design elements across multiple projects.

-Highly Customizable: Enable or disable end user permissions to delete, edit, manage, or add Saved Rows.
+Customize Permissions: Enable or disable end user permissions to delete, edit, manage, or add Saved Rows.

 When enabled, Saved Rows allow end users to select a row in their design and save it.
 This process involves: